 Let’s see what the Scriptures have to say on this matter.
 There are many Scriptures about apostasy, especially in the book of Hebrews.
-In the following passages, I’ve marked the key words with bold letters and footnotes (in parentheses), so that you can refer to the definitions of the original Greek words used, which I've listed at the bottom in the section called Greek word definition footnotes.
+In the following passages, I’ve marked the key words with bold letters.
+I've also provided footnotes (in parentheses) to all biblical words pertaining to apostasy, so that you can refer to the definitions of the original Greek words used, which I've listed at the bottom in the section called Greek word definition footnotes.

 The writer of Hebrews wrote: “For this reason we must pay much closer attention to what we have heard, so that we do not drift away(c) from it.”
 (Heb 2:1).
 It is possible to drift or slip away from the Lord like a boat gradually drifts from shore, when it’s not anchored.
 That’s why we must pay much closer attention to the message of Christ that we have heard than the Jews paid to the Law and the Prophets.

 Salvation can be Neglected

 “How will we escape if we neglect(j) so great a salvation?
 After it was at the first spoken through the Lord, it was confirmed to us by those who heard.”
 (Heb 2:3).
 It is possible to neglect your salvation, which means to reject, deny, or refuse it.
 And since the Jews were punished for their disobedience, how shall we escape if we do so?

 Conditional promise based on holding fast our confidence

 These promises are conditional ones, based on our holding fast our confidence.
 Notice the word “if” in these passages: